 In 1981, following his service in the U.S. Senate, he joined Arent Fox law firm in Washington, D.C., as a senior partner, where he was a member of the firm’s Executive Committee.
 He practiced law until December 2009.

-Senator Culver serves on the Franklin and Eleanor Roosevelt Institute Board of Governors and is a director of the American Fund for Emmanuel College, Cambridge University, England.
+Senator Culver served on the Franklin and Eleanor Roosevelt Institute Board of Governors and as a director of the American Fund for Emmanuel College, Cambridge University, England.